SeSeSeven/Mushroom_Classification_Fork/reports/README.md

 > *As seen in the second image we are also tracking ... and ...*
 >
 > Answer:
+As seen in the first screenshot [this figure](figures/wandb1.png), we tracked the validation loss and epochs across various hyperparameter sweeps.
+This allowed us to analyze how different configurations impacted model performance.
+By monitoring validation loss, we aimed to identify the parameter combinations that resulted in the lowest loss, indicating optimal model performance.

+In the second screenshot [this figure](figures/wandb2.png), we focused on tracking parameter importance.
+This metric helps us understand which hyperparameters have the most significant impact on model outcomes.
+This analysis guides us in prioritizing hyperparameter tuning efforts effectively, ensuring resources are allocated where they can yield the most substantial improvements in model performance.

+Lastly, in the third screenshot [this figure](figures/wandb3.png), we explored the effects of different combinations of learning rates, batch sizes, and epochs on validation loss.
+This comprehensive analysis allowed us to fine-tune these critical parameters for optimal model convergence and accuracy.

+These metrics are crucial for optimizing model training and deployment strategies, ensuring that our machine learning models perform effectively in various scenarios.
+They provide insights into how different factors influence model outcomes, guiding iterative improvements and informed decision-making throughout the project lifecycle.

 --- question 14 fill here ---